 Attendees will be responsible for securing their own accommodations for this workshop and providing their own transportation.
 Our classroom is located on North Bank Road between the communities of Arcata and McKinleyville.
 We recommend booking a hotel or home rental in Arcata, Trinidad or McKinleyville for convenience.
 Arcata is a college town with many good food options that is easily traversable by foot if you stay close to town.
 The Arcata Hotel located on the plaza downtown is a historic and central place to stay.
 The Hampton Inn, located outside of the main area, is one of the nicer chain hotels in the area.
 Trinidad is a beautiful seaside village with a lot of bed and breakfast options that is a 12-mile drive from Arcata if you would like to stay in a more scenic place.
-For home or room rentals, click the links below.
+Check Airbnb for home or room rentals.

 We have lunch stops built into our shoot schedule but students will be responsible for purchasing their own meals.
 We will have coffee and snacks available in the classroom for critique.

 GETTING THERE & GETTING AROUND